coq-community/alea/README.md

 ALEA is a library for reasoning on randomized algorithms in Coq, based on interpreting programs inside a monad as probability distributions.
-This repository used to be maintained at [coq-contribs/random](https://github.com/coq-contribs/random).
-For more information visit https://www.lri.fr/~paulin/ALEA.

 ## Meta